waku-org/specs/informational/req-res-reliability.md

 #### Sending with redundancy
 To improve chances of delivery of messages light node can attempt sending same message via LightPush to 2 or more service nodes at the same time.
-While doing so it is important to note that bandwidth consumption increases.
+While doing so it is important to note that bandwidth consumption increases proportionally to amount of additional service nodes used.
+Our advice to use 2 service nodes at a time.

 #### Retry on failure
 When light node sends a message it must await for LightPush response from service node and check it for [possible error codes](../standards/core/lightpush.md#examples-of-possible-error-codes).